tig/mcec/documentation.md

 [![Commands](commands.png "Commands")]

-If you've followed the instructions above to connect an instance of MCE Controller to itself, use `Commands.Show Commands...` to open the `Commands Window`.

 * Double click on any command to cause it to be sent from the Client to the Server (be careful, because if you double click on 'shutdown' your PC will literally shut down!).
 * Type anything into the `Send "chars:" command` edit box and press `Send` to send a `chars:` command.
-* Type a command into the `Send any command` edit box and press `Send` to send that command.
+* Type a command (or list of commands, one per line) into the `Send any command` edit box and press `Send` to send those commands.

+Try this as a quick test:

+    shiftdown:lwin
+    x
+    shiftup:lwin

+This will cause the Win-X menu to pop up.

 Turn on the `Activity Monitor` while in test mode and you'll see events in the log for when activity is detected.